MRCIEU/ewascatalog/in-house-ewas/readme.md

 * The ewas for either cohort can be run using __ewas_script.R__, which uses the package [ewaff](https://github.com/perishky/ewaff) for the analyses. (__BC__)
 * The EWAS results are formatted for the catalog using __format_ewas_for_catalog.R__ (__BC__)
 * These results are moved to the RDSF space
-* The study meta data are formatted for the catalog with __format_for_catalog.R__ (__L__)

-* After running __format_for_catalog.R__ all the results should be in the correct format and in the correct files folder space so they can be added to the catalog by running `bash catalog update-database`
+## Uploading the data to Zenodo

+* The ewas can be uploaded to Zenodo using __zenodo-upload.py__.
+THIS SCRIPT NEEDS EDITTING SO THE TITLE AND DESCRIPTION ARE CORRECT.

 ## Finished data

 All the data can be found in the cohort directories (alspac/ or geo/) within the rdsf space.

+## Uploading the data to the catalog

+Move the data to the correct place (see published data extraction pipeline) and then run these commands`bash catalog prep-inhouse-data` and then `bash catalog update-database`

 ## Issues

-* Need to re-format how the studies files are made.
-Ideally everything should be able to be run through the same code as the published data (`bash catalog prep-inhouse-data` and then `bash catalog update-database`).
-This means:
-	+ Changing scripts so the studies file is produced at the end of data cleaning phase (with gaps for things that won't be known until after the EWAS like sample size)
-	+ Re-formatting __ewas_script.R__
 * Directories will need to be updated or code changed when more ARIES timepoints are added (essentially each timepoint will have to be treated as a different cohort with the current code!)
 * There is currently no code to easily move files to and from the RDSF, will add this later!
 * Study IDs should be PMID_author_trait, but the trait names were funny for GEO datasets so have been manually altered post-EWAS.
 So the study IDs for some GEO datasets don't contain the trait name.